A simpler approach to SEO

 In a real broad stroke, while people still search for keywords, the move is clearly toward looking for answers.
 Searches are more natural now.
 Rather than searching for “social media for SEO’, people are more likely to search for ‘How does social media affect SEO’ or ‘How do I use social media to improve my SEO’.
 It’s how I search.

-And if I really had no idea what question to ask?
+And if I had no idea what question to ask?
 I will start with a broad keyword.
 Interestingly, the keyword itself rarely provides a link I’ll click.
-What it does is help me better determine what I need to enter in the search box.
+What it does is help me refine what I need to enter in the search box.

 Knowing this, I pay little attention to keywords.
 I’m concerned with knowing what my audience wants or needs to know.
 I’ll let others worry about keywords that help narrow the search in my favor.